zmconsciencia/42/push_swap/README.md

 	TO DO:
 	- Functions to sort stacks with less then 6 arguments;
 	- Funtions to find median value of the stack;
 	- Start working on a cost function;

+February 6th 2023

+-Fixed norm
+-Put my own printf

+	TO DO:
+	- Turn it in.